The Propane Efficiency Checklist: How to Make the Most of Every Gallon

 Optimize Your Thermostat and Appliance Settings

 Thermostat settings have a direct impact on energy use.
 Guidance from the U.S. Department of Energy (DOE) shows homeowners can save up to 10% a year on heating and cooling by adjusting the thermostat 7°–10°F for about eight hours a day, such as when sleeping or away from home.
 Using a programmable or smart thermostat can help manage these adjustments automatically without sacrificing comfort.
-Other helpful thermostat and appliance tips from the DOE include:
+Most programmable and smart thermostats are compatible with propane heating systems, making it easy to fold this habit into a propane-powered home.

 - Set winter temperatures around 68°F to 70°F when awake and lower them overnight or when away.